 Paraffin-embedded tissue sections are first deparaffinised and rehydrated.
-Background staining caused by unspecific binding of the primary or secondary antibody is minimized via incubation with a protein blocking solution ("Blocking Solution" provided with the kit).
+Endogenous peroxidase activity in the tissue may cause non-specific staining.
+This enzyme activity can be blocked by incubation with 3% H2O2solution ("Peroxide Block").
+Background staining caused by unspecific binding of the primary or secondary antibody is minimized by incubation with a protein blocking solution ("Blocking Solution").
 This step can be omitted if the primary antibodies are diluted in an appropriate buffer.
 The next step is incubation with the specific primary antibody.
 After washing, the biotinylated secondary antibody is applied and incubated.
-This secondary antibody functions as a link between primary antibody and streptavidin-alkaline phosphatase-conjugate ("Streptavidin-AP-Conjugate").
+This secondary antibody functions as a link between primary antibody and the streptavidin-horse radish peroxidase-conjugate ("Streptavidin-HRP-Conjugate").
 A second washing is followed by the application of this conjugate.
-It binds to biotin at the secondary antibody.
-Any excess of unbound streptavidin-APconjugate is thoroughly washed away after incubation.
-The addition of the chromogenic substrate starts the enzymatic reaction of the alkaline phosphatase which leads to colour precipitation where the primary antibody is bound.
+It binds to the biotin at the secondary antibody.
+Any excess of unbound streptavidin-HRP-conjugate is thoroughly washed away after incubation.
+The addition of the chromogenic substrate starts the enzymatic reaction of the horse radish peroxidase which leads to colour precipitation where the primary antibody is bound.
 The colour can be observed with a light microscope.
 The chromogen used determines the colour.
-The chromogen Permanent Red (included only in kit MON-APP110) leads to the formation of a magenta-red product of reaction at the place of the target antigen.
-Other suitable chromogens are Permanent AP Red (magenta-red) or NBT (blue-black) with its substrate BCIP.
+The chromogen AEC (included only in kit MON-APP114) leads to the formation of a red-brown product of reaction at the place of the target antigen.
+The chromogen DAB (included only in kit MON-APP115) forms a dark brown